matn7/CS-Notes/src/main/java/mutithreading/README.md

 - When to prefer Multi-Process Architecture:
     - Security and stability are of high importance.
     - Tasks are unrelated to each other.
-- Thread class - Encapsulates all thread related functionality.
+- Thread class: Encapsulates all thread related functionality.
 - Two ways to run code on a new thread:
     - Implement Runnable interface, and pass to a new Thread object.
     - Extend Thread class, and create object of that class.